Research, education, and demonstration converge to support the regeneration of agriculture

 Develop and evaluate ecologically based pest and farm management solutions that reduce disturbance and increase biodiversity in crop and livestock production.

 Promote regenerative farming practices through teaching and outreach programs focused on educating farmers, the community, and the next generation of scientists.

-Demonstrate the feasibility of current and novel regenerative agricultural practices on a functional farm to showcase the viability and sustainability of regenerative agriculture.
+Demonstrate the feasibility of current and novel regenerative agricultural practices on a working farm to showcase the viability and sustainability of regenerative agriculture.

-The credibility of the Blue Dasher relies heavily on out ability to show that we can support our family and the families of our farm staff entirely from farm-generated revenues.
+The credibility of the Blue Dasher Farm relies heavily on out ability to show that we can support our family and the families of our farm staff entirely from farm-generated revenues.
 We raise livestock, grow crops, and tend bee hives.
 Our lively hood depends on our success.
 We want to take the wind out of the argument "that may work on a research farm, but it would not work on my place."
 We will gladly compare our profitability to other more conventional operations.
-Farmers are more likely to listen to messages from someone who can demonstrate an ability to successfully implement these practices.
+Sensible people are more likely to listen to the messages of someone who can show successful implementations of outlandish ideas .

 We can grow food AND conserve the environment.
 That is our vision.
 Blue Dasher Farm is well situated for investigating the practices and farming systems that are adapted to the northern plains and upper Midwest.
-Over the next several years, we will expand our Deuel county South Dakota farm 50 to a few hundred acres.
+Over the next several years, we plan on expanding our fifty acre Deuel county South Dakota farm to a few hundred acres.
 Simultaneously, we hope to establish a network of research, education, and demonstration farms throughout the country that will promote our mission while accounting for different geographical variations and circumstances.